 Design Science Research

-The goal: To make public services more inclusive, ethical, and culturally grounded.
+To reimagine public services that are more inclusive, ethically aligned, and culturally responsive.

 Scarlett Myriam Jebara